lungsdude/Voron-dev/README.md

-- I’m interested in lua
+- I’m interested in lua and js

 <!---
 Voron-dev/Voron-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.